The Importance of Dedication

-Yet his dedication paid off.
-His book has been generally considered one of the greatest novels of the nineteenth century.
+Despite such time, his dedication paid off.
+His book has been generally considered as one of the greatest novels of the nineteenth century.
 It’s an epic that’s been told and retold countless times to millions of people in mini-series, movies, and musicals.

 Would he have reached so many people if he hadn’t been so dedicated to finishing his story?

-But let’s compare his level of dedication to the way many other people approach their goals.
+But let’s compare his level of dedication to the way other people approach their goals.

 Many people give up way too soon.
-They only think in the short term so when there isn’t much progress right away towards their goals, they give up on them.
+They only think in the short term.
+When they don’t see much progress right away, they give up on their goals.

 You can see that mostly happening a few weeks after a new year.
 This is the time of year when people start dropping their New Year’s resolutions and drift back into their old habits and way of life.

-Most goals take a long time so you need to have perseverance and determination to see them to the end.
+Most goals take a long time.
+That’s why you need to have perseverance and determination to see them to the end.
 Imagine how long it will take you to lose a lot of weight, write a book or start an online business.

 These are things that don’t happen overnight.